yeokm1/intro-to-ble/README.md

 # intro-to-ble

-A talk I gave to Hackware v0.7, v0.8 and Hackers & Painters to introduce the audience to basic Bluetooth Low Energy concepts followed by code explanations.
+A talk I gave to introduce the audience to basic Bluetooth Low Energy concepts followed by code explanations.

 Part 1 of my talk I gave at Hackware v0.7.